Geeks-Sid/sauron/DOCKER_USAGE.md

 This guide explains how to run the AEGIS Docker container with your E: drive mounted.

+**Note:** The Dockerfile uses `uv` for fast Python package installation.
+PyTorch dependencies are excluded from requirements.txt as they're already included in the base NVIDIA PyTorch image.

 ## Quick Start

 ### Option 1: Using the Helper Script (Recommended)